CHAPTER ONE

 Her training called it instinct.

-Her grandmother would’ve called it something else entirely.
+Her grandmother would have called it something else entirely.

-Too quiet.
-No music bleeding through brick.
-No drunk laughter.
-No clatter of bottles.
-Just the soft drip of some unseen leak and the distant, restless sigh of traffic.
+It was too quiet.
+No music bleeding through the brick, no drunk laughter, no clatter of bottles.
+Just the soft drip of an unseen leak and the distant, restless sigh of traffic.

-At twenty-five, Harper was already one of the S.P.A.’s youngest, deadliest Enforcement Agents, a fact that pissed off more than a few older, less competent men.
+At twenty-five, Harper was already one of the S.P.A.’s youngest and deadliest enforcement agents, a fact that pissed off more than a few older, less competent men.
 Tall and lean, she moved like she owned every patch of darkness that brushed her boots.
-Her golden-brown skin caught the occasional smear of neon from signs she couldn’t see, braid swinging between her shoulder blades as she cut down another alley.
+Her golden-brown skin caught the occasional smear of neon from signs she couldn’t see, her braid swinging between her shoulder blades as she cut down another alley.

 People underestimated her constantly.